Fred Hall: Career

 Hall served on the Supreme Court bench until April 7, 1958, when he resigned to again run for the governorship where he lost the primary.
 Defeated in his bid, he retired from politics and moved to California where he became an executive in the management control of the Aerojet General Corporation.

 Hall served as the president of the California Republican Assembly He was elected to the position at the organization's 1962 convention.
+Hall, who had found evidence of anti-Semitic and segregationist attitudes from John Birch Society members in the California Republican Assembly, described the Society's ideology as totalitarian and the closest thing to a fascist party in America.

 In 1964, he ran for the Republican nomination for the 1964 United States Senate election in California, losing to George Murphy, a retired Hollywood star.

 He returned later to Dodge City and resumed his law practice.

 Death and legacy

 He was a member of the Methodist Church and a member of Phi Kappa Tau fraternity and elected to a term on the Phi Kappa Tau National Council in 1956.
 Hall died at Shawnee and is interred at Maple Grove Cemetery in Dodge City.